karishmashuklaa/c/README.md

 6. When the input is blank and the user presses backspace, the last chip (for example, Nick Giannopoulos) should get highlighted and on again pressing backspace it should get deleted.

 ### Keyboard Shortcuts
-1. `Esc` to hide dropdown
+1. `Esc` to hide dropdown.
-2. `Enter` to select first option from dropdown
+2. `Enter` to select option from dropdown.
+3. `Arrow Up` and `Arrow Down` to navigate the items of the dropdown.
-3. `Consecutive Backspaces` to delete last selected option
+4. `Consecutive Backspaces` to delete last selected option.